vamsi-op/BitHub/README.md

 **Made with 💚 for developers mastering DSA**

-*BitHub - Where bits come to life!*
+*BitViz - Where bits come to life!*

 ## 📖 How to Use